George-Dros/SIR-Model-Simulation-App/README.md

   - matplotlib

+  - seaborn

   - streamlit

 ## 📖 About the SIR Model

-The SIR model is a fundamental model in epidemiology that divides the population into three compartments:
+The SIR model is a foundational epidemiological model dividing a population into three groups:

-    S: Susceptible individuals
+    S: Susceptible, individuals who can catch the disease

-    I: Infected individuals
+    I: Infected, individuals currently infected

-    R: Recovered (or removed) individuals
+    R: Recovered (or removed), individuals who have recovered or been removed

-The system evolves over time based on infection and recovery rates.
+The model uses differential equations to track transitions over time, governed by the infection rate (β) and recovery rate (γ).